juhi0204/juhi0204/README.md

 ## <picture><img src = "https://github.com/0xAbdulKhalid/0xAbdulKhalid/raw/main/assets/mdImages/about_me.gif" width = 50px></picture> **About me**

--  🌱 I love to learn to code in differnt languages.
+-  🥅 Goals: Contribute more to Open Source projects in 2023, Learn DSA and competitive programming.

 -  👨🏽‍💻 Currently , learning and growing my skillset in deep learning , **competitive coding , data structures and algorithms**.

 -  👥 I’m looking forward to collaborate on open source projects.🌟

 -  💬 Ask me about anything, I am happy to help.
 <!-- - , only if the ball is in my court!😉 -->

 -  🔄 Routine : **Eat - Sleep - Code - Repeat.**

 -  📫 How to reach me **kumarijuhi0204@gmail.com**
 <!--  -->
 -  ⚡ Coding fact: "There are over 700 different programming languages".

 -  💪🏼 Fav Quote: "Great Developers never stop learning".

+-  🌟 Motivation: " Talent is cheaper than table salt.
+What separates the talented individual from the successful one is a lot of hard work".

 ![visitor badge](https://visitor-badge.glitch.me/badge?page_id=jwenjian.visitor-badge)
 <!--  -->